 #3 – Commercial Roof Coatings – Coatings Are Applied When They Shouldn’t Be

 Silicone roof coatings are great when it comes to keeping water out of a building, but it is not so great when water is already between the roof layers and the building structure.
 Typically, the most regularly ignored cause for delay is a wet roof.

-Roof coatings cannot be applied even if there is a light dew on the roof because they will not stick.
+Roof coatings cannot be applied even if there is light dew on the roof because they will not stick.
 Unfortunately, this red flag doesn’t stop some roofing contractors because they do not want to be delayed.

 Another major factor is if the insulation under a roof is wet.
 Moisture will come back up through the roof and “blister” the roof coating eventually leaving openings throughout the roof if it is in the insulation before a coating is applied.

 If not adequately addressed this has the potential to cause significant problems to the roof coating system above it.
 Trained roofing professionals will use infrared scanning to ensure there is no moisture trapped beneath the surface of the roof to confirm the roof is qualified to receive a roof coating.

 Another example of cutting corners is by failing to create a “monolithic roof coating system.”
 This method consists of creating a seamless membrane on the roof’s surface and adequately coating underneath structures on the roof.

 Many times, a roofing contractor will coat up to a temporary A/C curb or pipe support without lifting them up and coating underneath them.
 These areas will eventually fail and cause the building owner headaches down the road.